Introduction to ZYTO Reports

 The difference between the response and the baseline is calculated.
 The resulting calculation is the dR, or deviation ratio:

 Responses can be sorted and displayed in a variety of ways to make comparisons and decisions during and after a scan is complete.
-See “Look for Clues” in the section below.
+To learn more about what information is displayed after a scan, click below.